GEMS embeddings of Hayward regular black holes in massless and massive gravities: introduction

 On the other hand, as is well known, Einstein's general relativity (GR) is a theory of a massless graviton.
 However, quantum gravity phenomenology \cite{AmelinoCamelia:2008qg} at extreme limits has pushed forward to search for alternatives to GR, one of which is to introduce a massive graviton to GR.
 Historically, it started with Fierz and Pauli \cite{Fierz:1939ix} who developed a massive theory by extending GR with a quadratic mass term.
 However, the theory suffers from the Boulware-Deser ghost problem \cite{Boulware:1973my} and the van Dam, Veltman, and Zakharov (vDVZ) discontinuity \cite{vanDam:1970vg,Zakharov:1970cc} in the massless graviton limit.
 The vDVZ discontinuity was cured by the Vainshtein mechanism \cite{Vainshtein:1972sx}.
 After half a century, the notorious Boulware-Deser ghost problem was at last solved by de Rham, Gabadadze, and Trolley (dRGT) \cite{deRham:2010ik,deRham:2010kj} to have a ghost free massive gravity, which has nonlinearly interacting mass terms constructed from the metric coupled with a symmetric reference metric tensor.
 These new terms with properly tuned coefficients make it avoid the ghosts order by order.
 To all orders, the complete absence of the Boulware-Deser ghost was subsequently proven by Hassan and Rosen by a Hamiltonian analysis of the untruncated theory \cite{Hassan:2011hr,Hassan:2011tf} and other works \cite{Kluson:2011qe,Kluson:2011rt,Kluson:2012gz,Comelli:2012vz,Golovnev:2011aa,Deffayet:2012nr}.
+Since then, the dRGT massive gravity has led to new astronomical and cosmological applications for modified gravity \cite{Ghosh:2015cva,Arraut:2014uza,Panpanich:2018cxo, Hou:2020yni,Akbarieh:2021vhv,Aslmarand:2021qwn, Akbarieh:2022ovn,Kazempour:2022asl,Kazempour:2022let,Kazempour:2022giy} including the black hole shadow \cite{Panpanich:2019mll,Upadhyay:2023yhk}.In particular, Hendi et al. \cite{Hendi:2022qgi} have obtained a fascinating result of having the allowed regions of the massive parameters by comparing the black hole shadow in the dRGT massive gravity with the EHT data of M87$^*$.
 On the other hand, Vegh \cite{Vegh:2013sk} further elaborated on another nonlinear massive gravity with a special singular reference metric to apply it to gauge/gravity duality.
 The modification in the reference metric in the dRGT massive gravity keeps the diffeomorphism symmetry for coordinates ($t,r$) intact but breaks it in angular directions so that gravitons acquire the mass because of broken momentum conservation \cite{Davison:2013jba,Blake:2013bqa,Blake:2013owa}.
 As a result, momentum dissipates as the graviton may behave like a lattice, and it can avoid divergent conductivity.
-Since then, this Vegh's type of massive gravity, called holographic massive gravity, has been extensively exploited to investigate many black hole models \cite{Cai:2014znn,Adams:2014vza,Hendi:2015pda,Hu:2016hpm,Zou:2016sab, Hendi:2017fxp,Tannukij:2017jtn,Hendi:2017bys,Hendi:2018xuy,Chabab:2019mlu}.
-Very recently, we have studied the tidal effects \cite{Hong:2020bdb} and statistical entropy \cite{Hong:2021xeg} in the Schwarzschild black hole in holographic massive gravity.
+Since then, this Vegh's type of massive gravity, called holographic massive gravity, has been extensively exploited to investigate many interesting models in gravity \cite{Cai:2014znn,Adams:2014vza,Hendi:2015pda,Hu:2016hpm,Zou:2016sab, Hendi:2017fxp,Tannukij:2017jtn,Hendi:2017ibm,Hendi:2017bys, EslamPanah:2018evk,Hendi:2018xuy,Chabab:2019mlu,EslamPanah:2019fci} Very recently, we have studied the tidal effects \cite{Hong:2020bdb} and statistical entropy \cite{Hong:2021xeg} in the Schwarzschild black hole in holographic massive gravity.